mongodb/docs-commandline-tools/source/includes/fact-match-dump-restore-versions.rst

 .. note::

-   You can restore the BSON files generated from ``mongodump`` into MongoDB deployments that run the same version or one major version later than the source deployment.
-For example, to restore to a MongoDB {+server-version+} deployment from a source deployment that is lower than MongoDB {+server-previous-version+}, you must successively upgrade the major release of the source deployment until you upgrade to {+server-previous-version+}-series.
+   You can restore the BSON files generated from ``mongodump`` into MongoDB deployments running the same or newer version as the source deployment.
+However, restoring files into a newer version deployment is not a suitable way to upgrade your deployment.
 To learn how to upgrade your deployment, see the :manual:`upgrade documentation
    </release-notes/{+server-version+}-upgrade>`.